FreezePhoenix/albot-cpp/README.md

 ## Credits

 Huge thanks to LunarWatcher for the PlayerSkeleton/Player pattern, SocketWrapper class, MovementMath class, and advice on general C++ styling.
+Thanks to AVDG for supplying the original docker scripts.